ssokolow/ventilomatic/_posts/2014-06-30-done-for-now.markdown

 I also noticed that the voltage regulator on my Arduino Uno is dissipating a lot more heat than would seem reasonable when powered by [my 9V supply]({{ site.baseurl }}/img/parts/psu_2.jpg) so that's something else I'll have to investigate before producing versions for permanent installation.

+However, given my goals, the obstacles I faced, and the time I had, I think I did pretty well for a first sprint.
+Here is an overview of the status of the "end result" goals as of my course's contract date:

 ### Controller Goal #1: DONE
 *Turn the lights off when the sunlight becomes bright enough to